cocos/cocos-docs/en/components/button.md

         },

         callback: function (event, customEventData) {
-            //here event is a Touch Event object, you can get events sent to the event node node var node = event.target;
+            // here event is a Event object, you can get events sent to the event node node var node = event.target;
             var button = node.getComponent(cc.Button);
-            //here the customEventData parameter is equal to you set before the "foobar" }
+            // here the customEventData parameter is equal to you set before the "foobar" }
     });
     ```